wikimedia/mediawiki-extensions-StructuredNavigation/README.md

 - Include `<templatestyles src="/styles.css" />` at the top of the template

 Note that this extension does not actually have a hard software dependency on TemplateStyles, but should work extremely well with TemplateStyles.

-## TODO
-  - The navigation tag should allow identifying itself through an ID selector by accepting an `id` attribute
-  - Should provide a visual editor for creating structured navigations
-  - Validate JSON against a schema (currently this extension just assumes each navigation JSON is in the same format)
-  - Allow to have groups within groups (maybe?)
-  - Figure out and implement separation between presentation and content; at the end, styling structured navigations should be easily customisable
-  - Include a maintenance script and special page for mass-migrating wikitext-based navigation templates to structured navigations
-  - Include the navigation-bar/template links (view, talk, edit) in the render
-  - Allow extensions to add their own renderer for a StructuredNavigation entity (e.g MobileFrontend could provide their own version specifically designed for mobile).
-This could be done by providing a hook